arjunatapadkar/NotesAPI/README.md

 ## Deployed Link

-The API is deployed and accessible at [Your Deployed API URL](https://notes-api-one-xi.vercel.app/).
+The API is deployed and accessible at [Live API](https://notes-api-one-xi.vercel.app/).